mikependon/RepoDB.NET/pages/classes/classexpression.md

 # ClassExpression

-This is a helper class used for extracting class objects via `Linq.Expressions`.
+This is a helper class used for extracting class objects via `Linq.Expressions` namespace.
 The operations residing on this class are all pre-compiled operations.

 ##### GetEntitiesPropertyValues